corpus-io/tokenize.it-smart-contracts/docs/specification.md

 - TokenFeeDenominator must always be greater equal 20.
 - PublicFundraisingFeeDenominator must always be greater equal 20.
-- PersonalInviteFeeDenominator must always be greater equal 20.
+- PrivateOfferFeeDenominator must always be greater equal 20.
 - The feeCollector can never be 0.
-- Only owner can change feeCollector, tokenFeeDenominator, publicFundraisingFeeDenominator and personalInviteFeeDenominator.
+- Only owner can change feeCollector, tokenFeeDenominator, publicFundraisingFeeDenominator and privateOfferFeeDenominator.
-- Changes to tokenFeeDenominator, publicFundraisingFeeDenominator and or personalInviteFeeDenominator take at least 12 weeks, if at least one of the denominators decreases (e.g. if a fee increases).
+- Changes to tokenFeeDenominator, publicFundraisingFeeDenominator and or privateOfferFeeDenominator take at least 12 weeks, if at least one of the denominators decreases (e.g. if a fee increases).
-- Setting tokenFeeDenominator, PublicFundraisingFeeDenominator and PersonalInviteFeeDenominator to UINT256_MAX is possible without delay.
+- Setting tokenFeeDenominator, PublicFundraisingFeeDenominator and PrivateOfferFeeDenominator to UINT256_MAX is possible without delay.
-- Increasing tokenFeeDenominator, PublicFundraisingFeeDenominator or PersonalInviteFeeDenominator is possible without delay.
+- Increasing tokenFeeDenominator, PublicFundraisingFeeDenominator or PrivateOfferFeeDenominator is possible without delay.
 - Fees for amounts less than UINT256_MAX will be 0 when the denominator is set to UINT256_MAX.
 - The Fee for an amount of UINT256_MAX will always at least 1 bit.
 (This is accepted behavior to reduce gas.)
 - Charging a fee higher than 5% is not possible.

-## PersonalInvite.sol
+## PrivateOffer.sol

 - If the buyer has not granted the invite a sufficient allowance in currency, the deploy operation reverts.
 - The deal can only be paid for in currency.